This post may contain affiliate links. Please read our disclosure policy.

 The Best Lasagna: Key Ingredients

-- Ground Meat (Beef and Pork): Using a mix of ground beef and pork adds depth and richness to your lasagna.
+• Ground Meat (Beef and Pork): Using a mix of ground beef and pork adds depth and richness to the best lasagna.
 Beef provides robust flavor, while pork adds sweetness and juiciness, creating a balanced and flavorful meat sauce.
-If you don’t eat pork, you can substitute beef.
+If you don’t eat pork, you can just use beef.
 For best results, use high-quality, grass-fed beef and free-range pork for tender, flavorful meat.
 This combination is the foundation of any ragù, similar to my Slow Cooker Bolognese Sauce.

 *Note: Please see Recipe Card at the bottom for a full list of ingredients and measurements.